 To ensure that students get the best possible advice about their GWAR options, GWAR advisors are now located in the University Center for Undergraduate Advising (UCUA).
 To schedule an advising appointment or request information about the GWAR program, contact Linda Sarbo, GWAR Coordinator at Linda.Sarbo@csulb.edu.

 Designated sections of English 301B are offered through the College of Continuing and Professional Education (CCPE) for international students.
-International students should contact the Center for International Education for course schedules and permits.
+The schedule for these special sections is available at GWAR Courses.
 Designated sections of English 301B are also offered for returning students.
-Returning students should contact Lyndsay Green, GWAR Advisor, at Lyndsay.Green@csulb.edu for course schedules and permits.
+Returning students should contact a GWAR Advisor permits to register.

 Writing Across the Curriculum (WAC) is a pedagogical movement that began in the 80s as a response to a perceived deficiency in literacy among college students.
 WAC is premised on theories that maintain that writing is a valuable learning tool that can help students synthesize, analyze, and apply course content.